 In the summer of 2008, I began work with Friends of Riding Mountain National Park, a non-profit organization that is dedicated to promote research and education in the park.
 With a great interest in military history, I was immediately attracted to the story of German PoWs in the park during the Second World War.
 During the course of my undergraduate degree at the University of Manitoba, I delved deeper into the project’s history.

-The internment of German PoWs on Canadian soil remains a little-known aspect of Canada’s contribution to the Second World War but by mid-1944, over 30,000 enemy combatants spent time behind Canadian barbed wire.
+The internment of German PoWs on Canadian soil remains a little-known aspect of Canada’s contribution to the Second World War, but by mid-1944, over 30,000 enemy combatants spent time behind Canadian barbed wire.
 While most of the PoWs spent most of their war years in large, traditional internment camps, thousands of PoWs were employed in small labour projects scattered among the country.
+To read more, you might want to check this 150 lb pistol crossbow which is good for hunting, just in case, you might want them.

 The Riding Mountain Park Labour Project, more commonly known today as the Whitewater Lake PoW Camp, was one of these small projects.
 On October 26, 1943, 440 German PoWs arrived in Riding Mountain National Park and were employed in a woodcutting operation to relieve a predicted fuelwood shortage for the upcoming winter.
 Under the supervision of the Parks Bureau, the camp was initially operated by Wartime Housing Ltd., a Crown Corporation working with the Department of Munitions and Supply.
 With an estimated cost of $300,000, the camp featured over fifteen buildings, including bunkhouses, an administration building, a guardhouse, a kitchen and mess hall, a barn, a garage, and a small powerplant, as well as electricity, running water, and a sewer system.